portiaAI/portia-agent-examples/sql_agent_example/README.md

 # SQL Agent Example

 This example demonstrates how to create AI agents that can query and analyze SQL databases using Portia's new SQL tools.
-The example includes a complete setup with sample data and both simple and interactive agent implementations.
+The example includes a complete setup with sample data and  simple agent implementations.

 ## 🚀 What This Example Demonstrates